Update – May 28, 2021

 - Chronic kidney disease

-- Obesity (body mass index [BMI] over 30
+- Overweight and obesity (body mass index [BMI] over 25)

 - Sickle cell disease

-While people with asthma are not at the highest risk for COVID-19, it is still important to keep your asthma under control.
+Even though people with asthma are not at the highest risk for COVID-19, it is still important to keep your asthma under control.
 Common medicines you may take for asthma and related conditions do not increase your risk of getting COVID-19.
-They are important to help you keep your asthma under control.
+They will help you keep your asthma under control.
 You are at greater risk for having an asthma attack if you stop taking your medicines.
+Take your medicines at the first sign of symptoms as listed on your Asthma Action Plan.
 Continue to take these medicines as prescribed:

 - Quick-relief medicine (such as albuterol)